 For reliable and highly efficient renewable energy, there is no better option than solar energy.
 More and more home and business owners throughout North America are turning to solar power each day.
-This helps reduce the amount of carbon emissions being produced, which goes a long way towards preserving the environment.
-Furthermore, the use of solar energy to produce electrical power is far more cost effective than any other form of energy production, meaning homeowners and businesses can save a great deal of money over a long period of time.
+This helps reduce the number of carbon emissions being produced, which goes a long way towards preserving the environment.
+Furthermore, the use of solar energy to produce electrical power is far more cost-effective than any other form of energy production, meaning homeowners and businesses can save a great deal of money over a long period of time.
 There is plenty more to say about the numerous benefits of solar energy, most of which people are familiar with already.
 What many people may not fully understand is exactly how solar energy systems produce electricity.

 Solar Panel Installation